apify/apify-docs/content/academy/apify_platform/deploying/docker_file.md

 ---
 title: Dockerfile
-description: Understand how to write a Dockerfile for your project so that it can be run within a Docker container on the Apify platform.
-Every Docker container is based off an image, the Dockerfile is the blueprint for that image.
+description: Understand how to write a Dockerfile (Docker image blueprint) for your project so that it can be run within a Docker container on the Apify platform.
 menuWeight: 1
 paths:
 - apify-platform/deploying/docker-file